top of page

 The Side of Family & Aging That No One Likes to Admit

-But for many families, that is not the reality; the holidays are an intensely emotionally charged experience among siblings, extended family members, and their older adult parent or loved one who is aging at home.
+The holidays promise warmth, connection, good food, and family traditions.
+But for many families, that’s not the reality.
+The holidays can be an emotionally charged experience among siblings, extended family members, and their older adult parent or loved one who is aging at home.

-For countless families, holiday gatherings aren’t memory-making moments…They’re live stress tests for an already fragile family dynamic because everyone in the family is carrying a sense of heaviness, fear, grief, and anger regarding their older adult parent.
+If you’re nodding your head as you read this, you’re not alone.
+For countless families, holiday gatherings aren’t memory-making moments.
+They’re live stress tests for an already fragile family dynamic.
+Everyone carries a sense of heaviness, fear, grief, and anger regarding their older adult parent.

 This is where the real conflict lives.

-The Conflict Zones: Unmasking Core Dynamics
+The Conflict Zones: Unmasking Core Family Dynamics Over The Holidays

 The tension at the dinner table isn’t about the cranberry sauce, the schedule, or who brought what.
 It’s about roles, responsibility, decline, grief, fear, and the painful reality that your parent is declining.